xubeier/soil-moisture-monitor/README.md

 ## Program Logic

-The micro:bit sends a small voltage from the 3V pin through the soil, and the returning signal is read on pin P0 as an analog value between 0 and 1023.

 The program continuously measures the moisture level from pin P0 and compares it to a threshold.
 The logic is:

 1. Read the moisture value using `analog read pin P0`